Beef Gravy

 Chopped veggies added to skillet with beef drippings.

-Step 1: Heat the beef drippings in a skillet, then add the shallot, carrot, and celery.
+Step 1: Heat some of the beef drippings in a skillet.
+Then, add the shallot, carrot, and celery.

 After cooking until veggies are browned.

-Step 2: Cook until the vegetables are beginning to brown.
+Step 2: Cook until the vegetables start to brown.

 Cooked veggies removed and flour added to make a roux.

-Step 3: Remove the vegetables with a slotted spoon and repurpose or enjoy as is, keeping as much fat in the pan as possible.
-Add the flour and whisk until a paste forms, cooking until golden brown.
+Step 3: Remove the vegetables with a slotted spoon, keeping as much fat in the pan as possible.
+Add the flour, whisk to form a paste, and cook until golden brown.

 Beef broth and seasonings being poured into roux.

-Step 4: Whisk in the beef stock, reserved beef drippings, soy sauce, and Worcestershire sauce and bring to a boil.
+Step 4: Whisk in the beef stock, reserved beef drippings, soy sauce, and Worcestershire sauce.
+Bring to a boil.

 Gravy after mixing with herbs added.

-Step 5: Reduce heat to a simmer, add thyme and salt, and let the gravy cook until it’s slightly thickened.
+Step 5: Reduce to a simmer.
+Add the thyme and salt, and let the gravy cook until slightly thickened.

 Gravy after thickening.